Story by Peter Ruicci (Sault Star) | Photo by soogreyhounds.com

 PERMANENT ELECTRIC THREE STARS OF THE GAME

-Game time against the Storm is set for 2 PM
+Game time at the GFL Memorial Gardens is set for 7:07 PM.